top of page

 Lucas Sullivant - Surveyor and Franklinton Founder

-Lucas Sullivant was described as "muscular and well-built of medium height, well-proportioned, quick and active in his movement with an erect carriage and a good walk, a well-balanced head finished off with a cue which he always wore, an aquiline nose, and blue-gray eyes, a firm mouth and a square chin.
-He was firm and positive in his own opinions, but courteous in manners and expression".
+Lucas Sullivant was described as "muscular and well-built of medium height, well-proportioned, quick and active in his movement with an erect carriage and a good walk, and a well-balanced head finished off with a cue which he always wore, an aquiline nose, and blue-gray eyes, a firm mouth and a square chin.
+He was firm and positive in his opinions but courteous in manners and expression".
 This thorough description defines a determined young man set for adventure and exploration.

 bottom of page